 Macular degeneration may affect one eye and not the other.
 There is no cure for the disease, but early detection and treatment may help slow its progression.

 If you believe you may have symptoms of macular degeneration, make an appointment with Eye Consultants of Pennsylvania for a dilated eye examination and test as soon as possible.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.